GenericMappingTools/gmt/doc/rst/source/tutorial/session-3.rst

 GMT comes with several utilities that can create gridded data sets; we will discuss two such modules later this session.
 The data sets needed for this tutorial are obtained via the Internet as they are needed.
-Here, we will use :doc:`grdcut` to obtain and extract a GMT-ready grid that we will next use for contouring:
+Here, we will use :doc:`/grdcut` to obtain and extract a GMT-ready grid that we will next use for contouring:

    ::